 Aura Flushable is a life changing innovation that allows you to use any toilet that takes toilet paper, anywhere, any time - you don't have to worry whether there will be facilities for disposal.
 Simply remove the biodegradable inner liner and flange and flush away.
 The clean outer cover can be popped in a pocket or handbag for disposal at your convenience.

-Cleaning the stoma area
+Cleaning and caring for the stoma area

 - Use plain warm water and dry wipe to gently clean around the stoma.
 Make sure you don't rub.

 - Dry the skin thoroughly with a dry wipe.
 Pat gently, taking care not to rub.